-Tania Sheward teaches Video Journalism and MOJO units and supervises the Melbourne Macleay TV site.
+Tania Sheward teaches the Video Journalism and MOJO units and supervises Macleay TV in Melbourne.
 She is a Broadcast Journalist with over a decade of experience of live news production, mainly at the BBC.
 Tania has worked in TV, Radio and Online – and all three at once – as the Multi-Platform Producer for BBC Panorama, the longest running investigative TV news program in the world.
 Her career highlights include supervising the live TV coverage from the London Olympics and interviewing famous Olympians.
 Currently, she’s a freelance Multimedia Producer and Director.

-Morganna teaches News Photography, Multimedia Project and the elective Photojournalism.
+Morganna teaches the News Photography, Multimedia Project units and the elective Photojournalism.
 She is an Australian social documentary photographer based in Melbourne and she firmly believes that everyone has a story worth telling.
 Morganna’s images have appeared in The New York Times, The Age, The Herald Sun, The Big Issue, The Weekend Australian magazine, Art and Australia magazine, Wooden Toy Quarterly, Lostateminor, and Black and White Magazine.
-She has photographed major commissions for Wintringham Specialist aged care, the shire of Murrundindi , the Mission for Seafarers and Ronald McDonald House among others and has been a member of the Many Australian Photographers (MAP) group since 2009.
+She has photographed major commissions for Wintringham Specialist aged care, the shire of Murrundindi, the Mission for Seafarers and Ronald McDonald House, among others and she has also been a member of the Many Australian Photographers (MAP) group since 2009.

 Stacey Murray is the Journalism Program Coordinator for Macleay in Melbourne.
 Stacey has a shorthand speed of 90 wpm and teaches Shorthand for Journalists and Professional News Practice.
 She is a Director of Alfalfa Social Media, a company that specialises in social media marketing and training for small businesses.

-Paul Bibby teaches Media Law and Practice and has covered some of the biggest stories of the past decade as a Journalist with The Sydney Morning Herald, from the fall of Prime Ministers to the rise of social media and the challenges of climate change.
-He spent four years as the Herald’s Court Reporter winning the Kennedy Award for Court Reporting in 2012 and the Sir Owen Dixon Chambers Award for law reporting in 2015.
+Paul Bibby teaches Media Law and Practice and has covered some of the biggest stories of the past decade as a journalist with The Sydney Morning Herald; from the fall of Prime Ministers to the rise of social media, and the challenges of climate change.
+He spent four years as the Herald’s Court Reporter, winning the Kennedy Award for Court Reporting in 2012 and the Sir Owen Dixon Chambers Award for law reporting in 2015.
 He also won the Kennedy Award for Online News Breaking in 2012.
 Paul is now plying his trade as a freelance writer, digital storyteller and teacher.
-He has a passion for social justice and a keen interest in the justice system and the way it is reporter by the media.
-Follow him on Twitter – @PaulEBibby – if you’d like to know more!
+He has a passion for social justice and a keen interest in the justice system and the way it is reported by the media.

-Penny Kirtley teaches T Line Shorthand, a way for journalists to take fast, accurate notes of an interview or court case, to both Macleay student journalists and reporters from News Ltd, Australia’s largest media company.
-Before moving to Sydney to teach at Macleay College, Penny previously ran the Bachelor of Arts journalism shorthand course at the University of Arts London.
+Penny Kirtley teaches T Line Shorthand – a way for journalists to take fast and accurate notes of an interview or court case, to both Macleay student journalists and reporters from News Ltd. Before moving to Sydney to teach, Penny previously ran the Bachelor of Arts journalism shorthand course at the University of Arts, London.

-Leah Creighton is the Journalism Internship Coordinator at Macleay College.
-She is a journalist of 15 years’ experience, working at The Australian and The Daily and Sunday Telegraphs.
-An online news specialist, she was the editor of The Sunday Telegraph Online for five years and author of the Telegraph’s first news blog.
+Leah Creighton is the Journalism Internship Coordinator.
+She is a journalist with 15 years’ experience, working at The Australian, and The Daily and Sunday Telegraphs.
+An online news specialist, she was the editor of The Sunday Telegraph Online for five years and the author of the Telegraph’s first news blog.
 Leah is a hard-news journalist who honed her skills as a beat reporter for many years at The Sunday Telegraph.
 An Irish literature prize-winner from the University of NSW, she runs a freelance writing and editing business, Writin’ Creighton and tutors in English language, grammar and shorthand.